Keksuccino/docs_fancymenu/action-scripts.md

 This action will not work for every screen, especially mod screens.
 If the action fails to open a screen, it will show an error.
 There is not much you can do in that case, because then it's probably a screen that is too complex to get opened automatically by FancyMenu.

-I will also not manually add compatibility for mod screens anymore, because adding compatibility for all the mods out there would take me ages, sorry.
+Compatibility for mod screens will also not get added manually on FancyMenu's side anymore, because adding compatibility for all the mods out there would take ages, sorry.
+In most cases it is also not recommended to contact the dev of the other mod in that case, because if FancyMenu can't open the screen, there is not easy way to add support for it.
+The recommended workaround here is to try to use the "Mimic Button" action to mimic a button that opens the specific screen.
+If there is no button, then you're out of luck, sorry.

 ## Update Screen (`update_screen`)
 - **Description:** Reinitializes the current screen